zebehn/zebehn.github.io/ss_shri_roman2024.md

 # IEEE RO-MAN 2024 Special Session on Social Human-Robot Interaction of Human-care Service Robots: <br/> *Exploring Foundation Models in Social Human-Robot Interaction*

+- Session Code: 91r6n

 ## Aim and Scope

 Service robots have transcended the introductory phase and are now widely deployed, playing a pivotal role in enhancing our daily lives.
 Marking the fourth installment of this influential special session at RO-MAN 2024, we continue our commitment to advancing the field of social human-robot interaction.
 This year, we are placing a special emphasis on the application of foundation models in social human-robot interactions, a rapidly evolving area that promises to revolutionize our understanding and implementation of socially intelligent robots.
 The special session aims to foster a pioneering exploration into how foundation models are reshaping the landscape of social interactions between humans and robots.
 Our discussion will encompass:

-1. Innovative Technical Implementations: Delving into how foundation models enhance the capabilities of social robots for more natural and effective human-robot interactions.
+- Innovative Technical Implementations: Delving into how foundation models enhance the capabilities of social robots for more natural and effective human-robot interactions.

-2. Design, Functionality, and Behavior: Examining the impact of foundation models on the design and functionality of service robots, ensuring they are user-friendly and exhibit advanced social intelligence.
+- Design, Functionality, and Behavior: Examining the impact of foundation models on the design and functionality of service robots, ensuring they are user-friendly and exhibit advanced social intelligence.

-3. Human Behavioral Insights and Expectations: Understanding the human side of the equation — how people perceive, interact with, and adapt to robots powered by foundation models.
+- Human Behavioral Insights and Expectations: Understanding the human side of the equation — how people perceive, interact with, and adapt to robots powered by foundation models.

 In addition to these focus areas, we also warmly welcome papers addressing general issues in social human-robot interaction.
 This broadens our scope to include a wide range of topics and perspectives, enriching the discourse and development in the field.